skosch/YinYangFit/docs/source/index.markdown

 higher-level V4 neurons.{sn}Lateral inhibition from other V2 neurons cannot
 explain this behaviour, because horizontal connections conduct <nobr>[too slowly](https://dx.doi.org/10.1152%2Fjn.00928.2010)<span class="oa" title="Open
-Access"></span></nobr> to explain the lab-measured response times of B-cells.{/sn} The object owning the edge fragment could have any shape and size, so *all* active V4 neurons whose contour templates coincide with the edge fragment send amplifying signals to our B-cell.
+Access"></span></nobr> to explain the lab-measured response times of B-cells, so dedicated connections to a particular V4 cell are the most plausible explanation.{/sn} The object owning the edge fragment could have any shape and size, so *all* active V4 neurons whose contour templates coincide with the edge fragment send amplifying signals to our B-cell.
 In turn, our B-cell directly contributes to their activation, establishing a positive feedback loop:

 <img src="img/bg_feedback_0.png" alt="B-cell feedback loop">

-There is an entire population of B-cells, distributed across V2's retinotopy.
+There is an entire population of such B-cells distributed across V2's retinotopy.
 For instance, consider a right-side B-cell (blue below) neighbouring our left-side B-cell.
 Both B-cells are engaged in feedback loops with V4 neurons while simultaneously inhibiting local